ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   **Default**: `[]` (empty)

-* `:unity_helper`:
+* `:unity_helper_path`:

-  A Unity helper is a specific header file containing

-  If `:cmock` ↳ `:unity_helper` set, prepopulated with unity_helper file
-  name (no path).
+  A Unity helper is a simple header file used by convention to support your specialized test case needs.
+For example, perhaps you want a Unity assertion macro for the contents of a struct used throughout your project.
+Write the macro you need in a Unity helper header file and `#include` that header file in your test file.

+  When a Unity helper is provided to CMock, it takes on more significance, and more magic happens.
+CMock parses Unity helper header files and uses macros of a certain naming convention to extend CMock’s handling of mocked parameters.

+  See the [Unity] and [CMock] documentation for more details.

+  `:unity_helper_path` may be a single string or a list.
+Each value must be a relative path from your Ceedling working directory to a Unity helper header file (these are typically organized within containing Ceedling `:paths` ↳ `:support` directories).

+  **Default**: `[]` (empty)

 * `:includes`:

   In certain advanced testing scenarios, you may need to inject additional header files into generated mocks.
-The filenames in this list will be transformed in `#include` directives within every generated mock.
+The filenames in this list will be transformed into `#include` directives created at the top of every generated mock.

+  If `:unity_helper_path` is in use (see preceding), the filenames at the end of any Unity helper file paths will be automatically injected into this list provided to CMock.

   **Default**: `[]` (empty)